vnscriptkid/Event-React-App/README.md

 ### Firebase

 - A giant JSON tree
+- Id that is auto generated, is somewhat timestamp, that is used to order list correctly
 - firebaseConnect HOC to listen for live changes on a ref

 ### React-Redux-Firebase